The ALEKS Math Placement Assessment is an online placement tool located in the Purdue Calumet Portal. Please follow the

 Log in to the portal using the career login provided in your admission letter.
 You may be required to set up or change your portal login password.
 If you are having issues logging in to the PUC Portal, please contact the Customer Service Center at 219-989-2888, option #2.
 They can troubleshoot any portal sign-in issues via phone.

 The link to the ALEKS math placement assessment can be found in the Newly Admitted or Enrollment Services tabs of the MyPUC Portal, in the Student Profile channel.
-Click the link to go directly to ALEKS to purchase subscription and test.
+Click the blue link to go directly to ALEKS to purchase subscription and test.

-As a general rule, ALEKS is required for all incoming/transfer students who intend to register for a math course as part of their plan of study.
-Though not mandatory, it is recommended that ALEKS be taken prior to New Student Orientation so that registration for math courses can be completed.
+ALEKS is required for all incoming/transfer students who intend to register for a math course as part of their plan of study.
+It is highly recommended that ALEKS be taken prior to New Student Orientation so that registration for math courses can be completed.

 ALEKS is an important assessment; please take it seriously and do your best.
 Receiving help when testing is dishonest and may qualify you for a math course for which you are not prepared and cannot pass.
 This may severely impact GPA and progression through your plan of study.
 To ensure testing integrity, some students may be asked to retake the ALEKS assessment in the Testing Services Center, located on campus in the Lawshe building, Room 118.